-The Children’s Institute is located in the Oakland area.
+The Children’s Institute is located in the Oakland area, Walnut Creek, and Lake Tahoe.
 We provide therapy services to children and specialize in psychotherapy, child therapy, teen therapy, family therapy, co-parenting therapy, and reunification therapy.
 Overall in our work, we strive to alleviate psychological suffering and challenges faced by children and families in our community.
 We seek to promote a strong sense of self and personal growth all while reducing anxiety and discomfort.
 Increasing our clients’ sense of meaning, purpose in life, and relieving them of any burdens is our priority.

 We welcome and embrace all clients from different cultures, families, values, and beliefs.
 All of our therapists honor and respect the unique characteristics in all of our clients.
 Therapy treatment initially begins with identifying and understanding the client’s challenges and goals in order to determine a customized therapy plan.
 Our therapists all have a unique approach to therapy and counseling, however, they all share a common goal of providing quality, effective, and empathetic treatment that answers to all established goals and challenges.
 We nurture and support all of our clients and their families by having all of our therapists’ actions are rooted in research based interventions.